DamianCapdevila/docplanner-appointment-scheduler/README.md

 *- There will be always at the most 1 facility inside the external availability service response.*

-*- In reality, external availability service should store busy slots from us when we make an appointment.
+*- In reality, external availability service should create more busy slots when we make an appointment.
 It doesn´t, but we assume it does.*

 *- Patients interact with the appointment scheduler service, we have control over it.*